 Size, Proportion, Substance

-Size: An average long haired German shepherd male dog can grow up to an approximate height of 26 inches(65 cm) and with a weight of about 30-40 kg.
+Size: An average long-haired German shepherd male dog can grow up to an approximate height of 26 inches(65 cm) and weigh about 30-40 kg.

 The head should be in proportion to its body, and the forehead a little rounded.